801labs/freq51/src/advanced-configuration/router-deployment.md

 ## 📏 Strategic Placement by Elevation

-Where we place routers is very important
+Where we place routers is very important.

 ### 🏔️ High Elevation Backbone Routers (~9,361' - Nelson Peak Level)